 The market for digital identity is still new enough as a major business area that relatively few credible estimates have been made of its size.
-McKinsey recently analysed the market and estimated it was worth roughly $10 billion in 2017.
-Over the next five years through 2022, it estimates the market will grow be between 9 and 15 percent a year, reaching between $16 and $20 billion.
+McKinsey recently analyzed the market and estimated it was worth roughly $10 billion in 2017.
+Over the next five years through 2022, it estimates the market will grow between 9 and 15 percent a year, reaching between $16 and $20 billion.

 Jumio, which has re-emerged as a major market player after declaring Chapter 11 bankruptcy just over two years ago, buoyed in part by the rising tide of demand, expects to reach $100 million in booking and ARR by the end of the year.

 The space is becoming more crowded as new entrants come into the market to challenge the pioneers of mobile biometric digital identity for share in the rapidly expanding market.

 “This demand is lifting all boats, although I would argue we’ve grown at a much faster clip,” Nicolls says.

 Companies providing biometrically verified digital identity compete to offer the fastest, most user-friendly experience, the most accurate technology that onboards the highest number of customers, and the widest coverage of regions and identity documents.
 They also share a common goal, however, to grow the digital identity ecosystem and extend it to more use cases.
 If they are able to encourage enough adoption to double the market size over the next several years, as McKinsey suggests they can, there will be room for multiple big winners.